vnmakarov/mir/MIR.md

     * Reference data are initialized not during loading but during linking after the referenced item address is known.
 The address is used for the data initialization
+    * Label references are initialized during the corresponding function generation or interpretation
     * Expression data are also initialized not during loading but during linking after all addresses are known.
 The expression function is evaluated by the interpreter and its evaluation result is used for the data initialization.
 For example, if